0xM1cx/Obsidian-Notes/Web_Development/Hypertext Markup Language.md

 Both the attributes, namely `colspan` and `rowspan` can be used with both, the standard data cells created using `<td>` tag and the Header cells created using `<td>` tag.

+## Div and Span
+`div` tag used to divide an HTML page into sections of content.
+It is usually used as a container for other HTML tags.
+It is one of the most widely used tag.

+### Block-level Elements
+- Block-level elements start on new line.
+- If no width is set, it takes the full width available.
+**NOTE: Tags are also called Elements**

+`div` tag is a block level element
+`style` attribute can be added to `div` tag to style it.